 In your view, are international events and organizations like UNWTO, GSTC and the 2017 UN Year of Sustainable Tourism adequate ways for overcoming the challenges of sustainability in tourism globally?

 These are important organizations and events.
-However, until we truly mobilize power of the private sector and governments, I think the goal of sustainable travel will remain elusive.
+However, until we truly mobilize the power of the private sector and governments, I think the goal of sustainable travel will remain elusive.

 I believe that governments need to do more to safeguard their natural and cultural assets, and to reward companies that act responsibly and support community development and conservation.